Skips-Scramble/stochastic-finances/Notes.md

   - Instead of having things in age in years and age in months, should do everything date based?
 Option for both?
 Provide calculator?
   - Make payments be able to be added dynamically, multiple times
   - Have modals pop up on mouse-over with explanations
+  - Should have an "advanced options" toggle which would display more things
+    - Should have the ability to switch back to advanced defaults in case you are screwing around and forgot where you are and want to reset or something like that

 ## Savings
 - Adjust amount saved per month